DE-cr/BSBmonCR/README.md

 * Presence indication via ping is not always reliable (e.g. some cell phones' power saving functions may interfere).
-* In some instances, `*.csv` files may contain garbage.
+* In some rare instances, `*.csv` files may contain garbage.
 I have yet to figure out when that happens.
 (Multiple BSBmonCR instances running and trying to write those files simultaneously?
 General problem with my Dropbox read+write routine??)
 To remove ~~any~~most of the offending data,